apostrophecms/apostrophe/README.md

 ### Adding Editable Areas To Your Templates

 The easiest way to add Apostrophe-powered editable rich content areas to your Node Express 3.0 project is to use Apostrophe's `aposArea` function, which is made available to your Express templates when you configure Apostrophe.
-Here's a simple example taken from the apostrophe-sandbox sample application:
+Here's a simple example:

-    {{ aposArea({ slug: 'main', items: main, edit: true }) }}
+    {{ aposArea({ slug: 'global:footer', items: main, edit: true }) }}

 This is from a Nunjucks template.
 If you're using Twig, you'll write:

-!= aposArea({ slug: 'main', items: main, edit: true })
+!= aposArea({ slug: 'global:footer', items: main, edit: true })

 Sometimes Apostrophe's default set of controls include features that don't make sense in a sidebar or otherwise don't suit a design.
 In these cases you can limit the list.

 This `aposArea` call turns on all of the controls.
 You can leave anything you like off the `controls` list:

-    {{ aposArea({ slug: 'main', items: main, edit: true, controls: [ 'style', 'bold', 'italic', 'createLink', 'image', 'video', 'pullquote', 'code' ] }) }}
+    {{ aposArea({ slug: 'global:footer', items: main, edit: true, controls: [ 'style', 'bold', 'italic', 'createLink', 'image', 'video', 'pullquote', 'code' ] }) }}

 "What does `slug` mean?"
 Each area needs a unique "slug" to distinguish it from other editable content areas on your site.
-Many sites have slugs named `header`, `footer`, `sidebar` and the like.
+The slug is broken up into two parts: the "page slug" and the "area name."
+"Page" here is meant in the loosest sense of the word in Apostrophe: a set of areas grouped together which are typically loaded together.

+In the above examples, the "page slug" is `global` and the "area name" is `footer`.
+For instance, most site designs call for a few editable elements that are shared across every pageview on the site.
+We group these together with the page slug `global` so they can be loaded as a single MongoDB document.

+You might think you can use page slugs to represent pages that are part of a tree of pages, and you would be right, but to do so easily make sure you [start with the `apostrophe-pages` module.](http://github.com/punkave/apostrophe-pages)

 "Where does `items` come from?"
 Good question.
 You are responsible for fetching the content as part of the Express route code that renders your template.
 You do this with Apostrophe's `getArea` and `getPage` methods.
-[Note: if you just want a tree of editable pages, use the apostrophe-pages module to do most of this work.](http://github.com/punkave/apostrophe-pages)
+[Note: you probably want to use the apostrophe-pages module to do most of this work, including loading common shared elements like the `global` page.](http://github.com/punkave/apostrophe-pages)

 Naturally `getArea` is asynchronous:

-    app.get('/', function(req, res) {
+    app.get(req, 'global:footer', function(req, res) {
       apos.getArea(req, 'main', function(err, area) {
         return res.render('home', { content: area ? area.items : [] });
       });